fortaia/Spectral-3D/README.md

-# SPECTRAL FULLY PERIODIC CODE
+# SPECTRAL-3D

-This README contains basic instructions for building the code and installing the 2DECOMP&FFT library.
+This README contains basic instructions for building the `Spectral-3D` code and installing the 2DECOMP&FFT library.

+## General Description

+Spectral code for 3D simulation of turbulent Newtonian incompressible flows in a periodic parallelepipedal domain of equally spaced points.
+It solves the PDEs using the pseudo-spectral approach.
+In short, it projects the PDEs in the Fourier space transforming the equations from differential to algebraic.
+\
+It makes extensive use of the Discrete Fast Fourier Transform with the fftw implementation in an MPI parallel environment.
+The domain is decomposed in pencil aligned along the x-direction in the physical space and along the z-direction in the Fourier space.
+\
+The flow supported in the current version are:
+- Homogeneus Isotropic Turbulence (HIT) with and without forcing;
+- Temporally evolving Planar Jets.

+The executable `run3d` can perform simulation in single or double precision.
+All inputs are taken form the `THI_PJET` file.

 ```
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *